davidvina/olmo-layout/README.md

-Two Column Flex Layouts
+Olmo Layout
 ===
-Same layouts as the core two-column layouts, with collapsing sidebars.
-If there is no content in the sidebar, the main content region will expand to full width.

-The two-column version displays a right sidebar, while the two-column-flipped displays a left sidebar.
+Three layouts:
+1. One column
+2. Two columns with left sidebar
+2. Two columns with right sidebar

 Installation
 ------------

 1. Download or clone this repository.
-2. Extract to */layouts* such that this README.md file is at */layouts/two_column_flexible/README.md*.
+2. Extract to */layouts* such that this README.md file is at */layouts/olmo-layout/README.md*.
 3. Use layout on desired paths.

 License